bahremsd/katmer/README.md

 # autodiffthinfilms
-Auto-Diff-ThinFilms is a powerful library for optimizing the design of optical thin films using automatic differentiation and JAX, enabling efficient and accurate inverse design solutions.
+Auto-Diff-ThinFilms is a powerful library for optimizing the inverse design of optical thin films using automatic differentiation via JAX, enabling efficient and accurate inverse design solutions.